IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

         numbers with no suffix are 32-bit values and assigning one to a 64-bit parameter would result in an error.
 5. Configure the new FileSink operator.
-You\'ve used a FileSink in two previous labs, so refer to those if you forgot how to do it.
+You\'ve used a FileSink in two previous sections, so refer to those if you forgot how to do it.
     1. Rename the FileSink operator to `ErrWriter`.
     2. Set the following parameter values: